 Her apparition has been reported in Room 3, and she was blamed for hiding all the room 9 keys.

 This entity, Mrs. Chambers, did her part to help the staff out, and add her own touches.

-The entity of Mrs. Chambers was given the credit by staff for the turning down of the covers for the hotel's guests.
+The entity of Mrs. Chambers was given the credit by staff for turning down the covers for the hotel's guests.

 The living get the feeling of being watched in this structure.